Event production, orchestrated.

 A typical $2M production shop quietly loses around $128,000 a year.

-Not theft.
-Not bad luck.
-It's the disconnected stack most production teams still run — leaking cash through late invoices, copy-paste admin, and a SaaS bill that grows every time you hire.
+You just saw what running on one system looks like.
+Here's what the old way still costs.
+Not theft, not bad luck — it's the disconnected stack most production teams still run, leaking cash through late invoices, copy-paste admin, and a SaaS bill that grows every time you hire.
 Each leak below is modeled from published industry data — AVIXA, LASSO's State of the Events Industry, and equipment-rental filings — not a generic small-business survey.

 Estimated annual leakage